The Bad Guy (TV series)

 The Bad Guy is a 2022 Italian crime drama television series directed by Giancarlo Fontana and Giuseppe G. Stasi.
-It was internationally released on Prime Video on 8 December 2022.
+It was internationally released on Amazon Prime Video on 8 December 2022.
+The second season premiered on 4 December 2024.

+Premise

+Nino Scotellaro is a Sicilian magistrate who spent his career targeting and prosecuting Cosa Nostra affiliates.
+When he is accused of having Mafia ties and imprisoned, he sets out on a plan of revenge.